Protestant Church of Switzerland: Statistics

-Social issues
+Beliefs

 The ordination of women is allowed in all member churches.

-As with most mainline European denominations, the Protestant Church in Switzerland has many member churches that permit prayer services or blessings for same-sex civil unions.
+Marriage

 As early as 1999, the Reformed churches in St. Gallen, Fribourg, and Lucerne had allowed church celebration services for same-sex couples.
 The Reformed Church in Aargau has also permitted prayer services of thanksgiving to celebrate a same-sex civil union.
-The Reformed Church of Vaud, in 2013, also permitted prayer services as a way for same-sex couples to celebrate their civil union.
+The Reformed Church of Vaud in 2013 also permitted prayer services as a way for same-sex couples to celebrate their civil union.

 Other member churches that allow either prayer services or blessings for same-sex union are the churches in Bern-Jura-Solothurn, Schaffhausen, Tessin, Thurgau, and Zürich.
-Like many European Protestant denominations, several of the Swiss Reformed churches have openly welcomed gay and lesbian members to celebrate their civil unions within a church context.
+Like many other European Protestant denominations, several of the Swiss Reformed churches have openly welcomed gay and lesbian members to celebrate their civil unions within a church context.
 As early as 1999, the Reformed Churches in St. Gallen, Fribourg, and Lucerne had permitted prayer and celebration services for same-sex couples to recognize their civil unions.
 Since then, the Reformed Church in Aargau has also allowed for prayer services to celebrate same-sex couples.
 To date, seven other Swiss Reformed churches, including Bern-Jura-Solothurn, Graubünden, Schaffhausen, Ticino, Thurgau, Vaud, and Zürich, have allowed the blessing of same-sex unions for same-sex civil unions.

-In August 2019 with the Evangelical Reformed Church of the Canton of Zürich the first church of the Swiss Reformed Church allowed the blessing of same-sex marriages and the Swiss Reformed Church allowed blessing of same-sex marriages for their member churches.
+In August 2019, with the Evangelical Reformed Church of the Canton of Zürich, the first church of the Swiss Reformed Church allowed the blessings of same-sex marriage and the Swiss Reformed Church allowed blessing of same-sex marriages for its member churches in November.

+A 2019 resolution allows local churches to decide about blessings of same-sex marriage.